Appointments Process

 The Justices of the Peace Appointments Advisory Committee (JPAAC) advertises for applications for vacant justice of the peace positions upon the request of the Attorney General.

 If applicants are selected for an interview, they will be asked to submit proof that they meet the education requirement.
 Applicants will be asked to email a scanned copy of their highest post-secondary degree(s) or diploma(s) or certificate(s) earned or an official transcript (together with a certified translated copy/ies, if applicable) by a specified deadline date for submission.
 Failure to submit proof of the education requirement will result in the cancellation of the interview.
-The JPAAC strongly recommends that applicants begin compiling these transcripts and proof of post-secondary education as soon as possible, but do not send them until requested.
+JPAAC strongly recommends that applicants begin compiling these transcripts and proof of post-secondary education as soon as possible, but should not send them until requested.
 If an applicant completes the equivalency portion of the application instead, they will be exempt from providing copies of certificates and diplomas.

 The only updates to an application that are permitted after the closing date of an advertised vacancy are updates to personal and/or referee contact information as well as a change in answer to question #7D: Personal and Other Matters of the application form.
 If an applicant wishes to make a change to their personal or referee contact information, the applicant must e-mail JPAAC.Info@ontario.ca with that information, specifying the name of the applicant and the specific part of the original application that is to be amended.